How to choose an international school in Singapore for young students?

 Tanglin Trust School (TTS)

 Founded in 1925, TTS provides a British education framework to Singapore's international community, with approximately 3,000 students from 54 countries, 60% of whom hold British passports.
-TTS offers the UK curriculum from Kindergarten to Year 13, including IGCSE and GCSE in 10-11th grade, and IB Diploma or A-level in 12-13th grade (also known as Sixth Form).
+TTS offers the UK curriculum from Kindergarten to Year 13, including IGCSE in 10-11th grade, and IB Diploma or A-level in Year 12-13 (also known as Sixth Form).

 The school adopts a Northern Hemisphere academic year.
-Each academic year is divided into three semesters as follows:
+Each academic year is divided into three terms as follows:

 4